Kolelab/Fluorescence-Microscopy-Tools/Popsar/README.md

 ## General Information

+Popsar is a dual channel high frequency splitter for e.g. fast imaging of two fluophores, ratiometric imaging or imaging and interleaved photostimulation.
+A single input channel is alternatively assigned to one of the two output channels.
 Popsar is based on the real-time and parallel processing board Propeller ASC+.
 It is programmed in the freely available PropellerIDE https://developer.parallax.com/propelleride/

 ## Part list